OpenSourceEconomics/respy/doc/source/index.rst

     Michael P. Keane, Kenneth I. Wolpin (1994). `The Solution and Estimation of Discrete Choice Dynamic Programming Models by Simulation and Interpolation: Monte Carlo Evidence <http://www.jstor.org/stable/2109768>`_. *The Review of Economics and Statistics*, 76(4): 648-672.

-This documentation is best understood with a sound knowledge of their paper as we will repeatedly reference it.

 **Contents:**

 .. toctree::